pbranson/pangeo-hpc-singularity/README.md

 3. Copy the created ```pangeo-latest.sif``` singularity image to somewhere accessible on the HPC filesystem and edit the ```container=``` and ```scheduler_file=``` variables in the ```start_jupyter.slurm``` and ```start_worker.slurm``` scripts to point to the singularity image and the shared filesystem location to write the scheduler details, respectively.

-4. Start the jupyter lab and dask-scheduler, the first parameter is the singularity image file, the second is the working path you want to use for jupyter lab:
+4. Start the jupyter lab, the first parameter is the singularity image file, the second is the working path you want to use for jupyter lab:
    ```
    sbatch start_jupyter.slurm $MYGROUP/../singularity/pangeo-latest.sif $MYGROUP
    ```
-   This a jupyterlab with the specification set in the SBATCH directives at the top of the script.
+   This starts a jupyterlab with the compute specifications set in the SBATCH directives at the top of the script.
 These can be edited in the #SBATCH headers, also note you can set the default directory for jupyterlab with the notebook_dir which is the parameter passed to start_jupyter.slurm.

 5. Take a look at the output printed to the jupyter-#####.out log file.
 Once jupyter has started it should print a message like this: